-Business credit cards vs. personal credit cards comparison
+Business vs. personal credit cards: How they compare

-If you’re focused on maximizing your spend and tapping into benefits that will cater to your company’s growth, a personal credit card may not be enough.
-Business credit cards offer benefits like higher spending limits and cash back in the areas that matter to support your company’s growth and financial health.
+If you’re focused on maximizing your spending and tapping into benefits that will cater to your company’s growth, a personal credit card may not be enough.
+Business credit cards offer benefits like higher spending limits and rewards in areas that matter to support your company’s growth and financial health.

-Here’s a deeper look into how business credit cards compare with personal cards.
+Here’s a deeper look into business versus personal credit cards.

 - Business and personal credit cards generally work in the same ways.
 But business credit cards are specifically designed for a business’s unique needs.

-- Some of the main differences between a business and a personal credit card include their credit limits, rewards offerings, introductory offers and consumer protections.
+- Some of the main differences between a business credit card and a personal credit card include their credit limits, rewards offerings, introductory offers and consumer protections.

 - A business credit card may cater more to your company’s spending and growth compared with a personal credit card.

-Key differences between business and personal credit cards
+What’s the difference between business credit cards and personal credit cards?

-Business and personal credit cards work very similarly but can differ in how they’re meant to be used and the benefits they offer.
-Personal cards are geared toward personal spending, whereas business cards cater to professional use.
-Therefore, you can expect differences in spending limits, rewards and more.
+Business and personal credit cards work similarly but can differ in how they’re meant to be used and the benefits they offer.
+Personal cards are geared toward personal spending, whereas business cards cater to business needs.
+This means you can expect differences in spending limits, rewards and more.

 1. Credit limits

 Business credit cards typically have higher credit limits than personal cards.
-Lenders may set business credit limits based on personal and company income so you can borrow more and make higher monthly payments.
-Cards with no preset spending limits allow for flexible spending that adapts alongside your business, such as the Spark Cash Plus card.
+Issuers may set business credit limits based on personal and company income so you can access more credit and make higher monthly payments.
+Cards with no preset spending limits, such as the Capital One Spark Cash Plus card, allow for flexible spending that adapts alongside your business.

 2. Rewards and benefits

 Business and personal credit cards typically offer rewards programs, like cash back or miles.
-However, business credit card rewards are usually tailored to common business purchases and expenses with perks business owners can leverage to save money and grow their business.
+However, business credit card rewards are usually tailored to common business purchases and expenses and have perks business owners can leverage to save money and grow their business.

 3. Introductory rates